smallk/smallk.github.io/pages_documentation_installation.md

 _[Note: For Windows, you will need an ssh client in order to run the above command.
 This can be obtained via [CygWin](https://www.cygwin.com/), [MinGW](http://sourceforge.net/projects/mingw/files/), or [Git](http://git-scm.com/downloads).
 If you would like to use PuTTY to connect to your virtual machine, follow [these](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Connect-to-Your-Vagrant-Virtual-Machine-with-PuTTY) instructions.]_

 This will drop you into the command line of the VM that was just created.
-From there, you can navigate to /home/vagrant/libsmallk and run
+From there, you can navigate to /home/vagrant/libsmallk-<version>, e.g., libsmallk-1.6.0, and run

+		make all
 		make check

-to verify your installation was successful.
+‘make check’ will verify your installation was successful.
 In case you need it, the username/password for the VM created will be vagrant/vagrant.

 The command